 One of the best sources of insight into robot foundational learning is the study of foundational knowledge in humans, and especially how that knowledge is learned by human children.
 The following books have valuable insights related to this course, and are well worth reading.

-The following are some useful books that you should have in your professional library, and that are related to this course.
-I will assume that you have immediate access to material in these books.
+The following are some useful books that you should consider including in your professional library, and that are related to this course.